deepcerulean/passive_record/README.md

 ## Features

-  - New objects are tracked and assigned IDs
   - Build relationships with belongs_to, has_one and has_many
   - Query on attributes and associations
   - Supports many-to-many and self-referential relationships